shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 3.2 Navigating Third-Party Content in Your VODs

-The License you grant via this template (specifically Section 5 of the License, "Reservation of Rights and Third-Party Content in Original VODs") clarifies key points for your Licensees regarding third-party content found *within your VODs*:
+The License you grant via this template (specifically Clause 5 of the License, "Reservation of Rights and Third-Party Content in Original VODs") clarifies key points for your Licensees regarding third-party content found *within your VODs*:

 <details>
 <summary>Your Permissions Don't Automatically Transfer</summary>